OURadar/RadarHub/README.md

 npm install
 ```

-Be sure to have [redis] going for the [channels] module every you rebooted the machine.
+Be sure to have [redis] going for the [channels] module every time you reboot the machine.

 ```shell
 docker run -p 6379:6379 -d redis:6